 What are perpetual licenses?

-Perpetual licenses are licenses of a particular product and version, which users deploy using ESDs and serial numbers.
+Perpetual licenses are licenses of a particular product and version, which users deploy using Electronic Software Delivery (ESD) and serial numbers.
 Once users purchase a perpetual license, they own that license going forward.

 Learn more about perpetual licensing programs on Adobe.com.

-- Upgrade Plan is Adobe's upgrade insurance program for software purchased under a perpetual license program such as CLP or TLP.
-Upgrade Plan provides upgraded versions of any product covered that has an update made during the Upgrade Plan coverage period.
+- Upgrade Plan provides upgraded versions of any product covered that has an update made during the Upgrade Plan coverage period.

 - Adobe automatically sends notifications of available upgrades to Upgrade Plan participants to simplify upgrade planning.